 Rinse off the dog – IMPORTANT – don’t let the dog roll in the dirt or grass after they take a bath and especially while they are still wet.
 This is because there are often fleas and flea eggs in the grass and fleas love a wet dog.
 It is OK and even beneficial for them to roll in dirt BEFORE they take a bath.

 I prefer to give my dog a bath outside because it makes less mess.
-I give her a bath about once every week with my cooking oil/dog shampoo mixture -- this kills the fleas and can often eliminate the need for a commercial flea product.
+I give her a bath about once every week or two with my cooking oil/dog shampoo mixture -- this kills the fleas and can often eliminate the need for a commercial flea product.
 Oftentimes when it is warm, instead of giving my dog a bath at home, I take her down to the beach and she gets an ocean water bath.

 After the bath, I encourage my dog to shake and then take her for a run so she doesn’t get cold: